to the book the Bhâgavata Purâna

 Chapter 13: The Glories of S'rîmad-Bhâgavatam

-(19) I meditate upon the incomparable torch light of the Immortal Truth Fee from Sorrow, long ago revealed to the deity ['Ka' or Brahmâ], by which this transcendental knowledge pure and uncontaminated was spoken to Nârada the great sage who delivered it by his personal form to Krishna-dvaipâyana Vyâsa who then clarified it to the king of the yogîs [S'ukadeva] who out of mercy then enlightened [Parîkchit] the grace of the Fortunate One with it.
+(19) I meditate on the incomparable torch light of the Immortal Supreme Immaculate Pure Truth Free from Sorrow, who long ago revealed this transcendental knowledge to the deity ['Ka' or Brahmâ], who transferred it to Nârada, the great sage, who delivered it by means of his personal form to Krishna Dvaipâyana Vyâsa, who next handed it down to the king of the yogis [S'ukadeva], who on his turn was as merciful to reveal it to [Parîkchit], the grace of the Fortunate One.

 next page